FomTarro/little-daiko/readme.template.md

 In addition, there is no limit to the number of `[language : Discord channel]` pairs for translation message transmission.
 This means that you can have seperate output channels for `[EN]`, `[ES]`, `[JP]`, `[ITA]`, etc.

 ## Commands

+Commands can be invoked by prefixing a message with a designated prefix (`!` by default), or by mentioning the bot with the desired command.

+You can learn more about them by typing `!help <command>`.

 ${COMMANDS}